Print3M/data-over-icmp/README.md

 # Send data over ICMP

+> [!WARNING]
-> **IMPORTANT**: This script has been written years ago, before Python type-checking become popular.
+> This script has been written years ago, before Python type-checking become popular.
 It's highly unmaintained and propably doesn't work well anymore.
 After all it gives a nice view of ICMP communication.

 Useless (or not ( ͡° ͜ʖ ͡°)) class for sending and receiving data over ICMP.
 Hobby project to just learn more about ICMP structure and socket API.